Contributed by Anna Thiele

 - “What recommendations or feedback do you have for your boss?”

 The answers we received may seem harsh, but the responses are built from months (or years) of unheard and undervalued feedback.
-I have a few suggestion on how you should interpret these findings.
+I have a few suggestions on how you should interpret these findings.

 - Take this article with a grain of salt and use it as motivation.
 Dig deeper into the pitfalls within your own company.